-Section 35.7 "On Duty"- Communications.
-The Employer shall provide and maintain, at its expense, the necessary communication device (pager, mobile phone, etc.) to those Bargaining Unit members in an "On Duty" status.
+Section 35.7 "On Duty" - Communications.
+The Employer will provide and maintain, at its expense, the necessary communication device (pager, mobile phone, etc.) to those Bargaining Unit members in an "On Duty" status.
 In order to be in an "On Duty" status and/or while in an "On Duty" status, the employee must be in the "coverage area" of the communication device provided by the City.

 Section 35.8 "On Duty" Notification.
 Those Bargaining Unit Members in an "On Duty" status will be notified of the need to fulfill a short notice overtime assignment via the communication device provided per Section 35.7, above.
 The Employer will make the necessary notification by "calling" (not two-way) the Bargaining Unit members in the "On Duty" status by Division and work unit by seniority.
 The Employer will call members from most senior to least senior.
-If a member does not immediately answer when called, the Employer shall go to the next most senior member on the list and continue this process until the necessary numbers of members respond.
+If a member does not immediately answer when called, the Employer will go to the next most senior member on the list and continue this process until the necessary numbers of members respond.
 If not enough members respond after calling all members in the "On Duty" status for that work unit, the Employer may either start at the top of the list again, then initiate calls to members of the same work unit, not in an "On Duty" status.
 Should the Employer determine the "On Duty" list does not possess the appropriate skilled personnel to deal with a particular situation on hand, the Employer reserves the right to call in the appropriately trained personnel.
 Those in the "On Duty" status will still receive "On Duty" pay.

-Section 35.9 "On Duty" Response.
-Those Bargaining Unit members in an "On Duty" status shall verbally respond to a notification immediately upon receipt.
-Once the Bargaining Unit member verbally responds, he/she must report to the Service Center within thirty-five (35) minutes, under normal driving conditions.
-Failure to respond, verbally and/or physically, to a notification while in "On Duty" status will result in a forfeiture of his/her "On Duty" pay for that day.
-Failure to respond to a notification twice in one (1) seven (7) day period, while in "On Duty" status, may result in the Bargaining Unit member being barred from "On Duty" status for no longer than two (2) consecutive weeks.
+Section 35.9 "On Duty " Response.
+Those Bargaining Unit members in an "On Duty" status will verbally respond to a notification immediately upon receipt.
+Once the Bargaining Unit member verbally responds, they must report to the Service Center within thirty-five (35) minutes.
+Failure to respond, verbally and/or physically, to a notification while in "On Duty" status will result in a forfeiture of "On Duty" pay for that day.
+Should the report time be greater than 45 minutes from the time of the call employees will begin being paid at the time they report and clock in, and not from the time of the call.
+Failure to respond to a notification twice in one (1) seven (7) day period, while in "On Duty" status for no longer than two (2) consecutive weeks.

 Section 35.10 "On Duty" Inability to Perform.
-If a Bargaining Unit Member cannot meet the obligation of the "On Duty" status for which he/she has been selected, he/she must provide (24) hours' notice to the "On Duty" supervisor in advance.
-The Member shall offer the "On Duty" phone to the most senior Bargaining Unit member who is assigned to that shift/department.
+If a Bargaining Unit Member cannot meet the obligation of the "On Duty" status for which they has been selected, the employee must provide twenty-four (24) hours' notice to the "On Duty" supervisor in advance.
+The Member will offer the "On Duty" phone to the most senior Bargaining Unit member who is assigned to that shift/department.
 The member will then not be paid "On Duty" pay for those hours not in an "On Duty" status.
 Repeated requests from a Member to be removed from "On Duty" status may result in the Bargaining Unit member being barred from "On Duty" status for no longer than two (2) consecutive weeks.

 Section 35.11 "On Duty" Fit for Duty.
-Bargaining Unit Members placed in an "On Duty" status must refrain from alcohol/drug consumption and activities, which may preclude him/her from being fit to perform assigned work when responding to a notification.
+Bargaining Unit Members placed in an "On Duty" status must refrain from alcohol/drug consumption and activities, which may preclude them from being fit to perform assigned work when responding to a notification.
 The following addresses the issue of fitness for duty in relation to Sick Leave: